top of page

 I know this sounds odd on the surface, but take a look at these comparative statements, and you’ll see what I mean.

-Boris stood up and descended down the stairs. — Boris stood and descended the stairs.
+Boris stood up and descended the stairs. — Boris stood and descended the stairs.

 Natasha stepped out through the doorway. — Natasha stepped through the doorway.